jaqx0r/mtail/README.md

 ### Source-to-Program Mapping

 By default, mtail processes every log line with every loaded program.
 For large installations with many logs and programs, this can be inefficient.
-You can optimize performance by mapping specific log sources to specific programs using the `--source_mapping_file` option:
+You can optimize performance by mapping specific log sources to specific programs via the `--source_mapping_file` option:

 ```
 mtail --progs=/etc/mtail/progs --logs=/var/log/syslog,/var/log/apache2/*.log --source_mapping_file=/etc/mtail/source_mapping.yaml